libstout/libstout/README.md

 C++11 support.
 In particular, we plan to use rvalue references and std::unique_ptr (although, likely wrapped as Owned) in order to explicitly express ownership semantics.
-Until then, it's unlikely that the performance overhead incurred via the extra copys is your bottleneck, and if it is we'd love to hear from you!
+Until then, it's unlikely that the performance overhead incurred via any extra copying is your bottleneck, and if it is we'd love to hear from you!